nak3/nak3.github.io/slides/markdowns/20150909-helloworld-openshiftv3.md

 ---
 # Custom-builder-debug

-- You can download from here
+- You can download the sample from here

   - https://github.com/nak3/custom-builder-for-test/tree/master/custom-builder-debug

-- Just run for test
+- Or just run for test

 ```area
 oc create -f \